nautobot/nautobot/docs/api/overview.md

 GET /api/ipam/prefixes/?status=1
 ```

-The same filter can be incldued multiple times.
+Certain filters can be included multiple times within a single request.
 These will effect a logical OR and return objects matching any of the given values.
 For example, the following will return all active and reserved prefixes:

 ```
 GET /api/ipam/prefixes/?status=1&status=2